 I actually stumbled upon this cute little shop.
-I did some shellac nails before leaving on the trip and my nails were also growing out.
+I had done some shellac press on nails before leaving on the trip.
+But now my nails were growing out.
 My husband and I were just walking around Kyoto trying to find a nail salon – which I found VERY hard to find!!
 Maybe I just couldn’t read their language so it made it extra difficult for me to find any nail salon.

 This place was closing (7pm) and the lady was SO SO SO nice to let me in and be her last client.
 She didn’t have the tools to take off the shellac (guess it’s not popular in Japan) she then manually removed the shellac which took much longer – She was so kind to stay and did my nails!
 She also spoke English!!
 Which was a pleasant surprise.

 I just did a very natural colour simple nail colour.
 I failed to take a photo of the result!
 They don’t have a website but here’s a link where you can find the exact location.

 Nij?
 Castle is a flatland castle in Kyoto, Japan.
 The castle consists of two concentric rings of fortifications, the Ninomaru Palace, the ruins of the Honmaru Palace, various support buildings and several gardens.